zhossain7/ensemblediabetes/README.md

 ## Project Overview

+### Estalbish a dataset
+First the most important thing to do is find areliable and valid dataset that can be used in my project, this includes preorcessing and analysing the data to ensure it is suited for my scenario.
+Data analysis will be spoken about in more depth later on.

+### Machine Learning Models
+It will be important to find individual machine learning models that will be incroproated into the final ensemble methods.
+The three models I have utilised are as follows.

+#### Logistic Regression
+* Logistic Regression is a statistical method used for binary classification that models the probability of a binary outcome based on one or more predictor variables.
+* This model is useful for understanding the influence of various factors on the likelihood of diabetes, as it provides coefficients that can be interpreted in terms of odds ratios.

+### SVM MODEL
+* Support Vector Machine (SVM) is a supervised learning algorithm that finds the hyperplane that best separates data into different classes, often used for classification tasks.
+* The SVM model can effectively handle high-dimensional data and identify non-linear relationships between features, which can improve the accuracy of diabetes prediction.

+### XGBOOST
+* XGBoost (Extreme Gradient Boosting) is a powerful ensemble learning method that builds multiple decision trees in a sequential manner, optimising for the best performance.
+* XGBoost is known for its high performance and efficiency in handling large datasets with many features, making it well-suited for predicting diabetes with high accuracy by capturing complex interactions between variables.

 ## Data Analysis
 The dataset useed for this project  is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 It can be availible in Kaggle [right here.](https://www.kaggle.com/datasets/mathchi/diabetes-data-set).